Author – Sanket Jain

 - Underground electric wiring system to reduce blackouts due to storms

-- Well planned waste management system that recycles solid waste and composts wet garbage
+- Well planned waste management for recycling solid waste and composting wet garbage

 - Installation of smart meters for better energy management